MASILab/masimrs/README.md

 To run the MASIMRS software inside the Singularity container, use the following command.
 Please see [below](#arguments-and-options) for more elaboration of the arguments and options.

 Of note, the paths input into the script should be designed relative to the *inside* of the container and files should be bound into the container: an `/INPUTS` and `/OUTPUTS` folder are provided for you.
-For instance, if you have an input DICOM file at `/home/Desktop/my.dcm`, it should be bound into the `/INPUTS` folder in the container with the Singularity option `--bind /home/Desktop/my.dcm:/INPUTS/my.dcm` and given as an argument to the container as `/INPUTS/my.dcm`.
+For instance, if you have an input DICOM MRSI file at `/home/Desktop/my.dcm`, it should be bound into the `/INPUTS` folder in the container with the Singularity option `--bind /home/Desktop/my.dcm:/INPUTS/my.dcm` and given as an argument to the container as `/INPUTS/my.dcm`.
 Similarly, if you want to save outputs with the file prefix `/home/Downloads/my_prefix`, bind `/home/Downloads/` to the `/OUTPUTS` directory in the container and provide the output prefix argument as `/OUTPUTS/my_prefix`.
-Binding the tmp directory is required when running the container with `--contain`.
+Binding the `/tmp` directory is required when running the container with `--contain` which is preferred.

     singularity run
     --cleanenv